 There is no doubt that a larger sample size would have improved the reliability of Xtoonator’s experiment.
 After all, getting it wrong 8 times out of 8 is likely to happen, whereas 1000 out of 1000 isn’t.

-In our article on ELO matchmaking, we roughly did the same experiment with the same type of data, but using a sample of 2,200 matches.
+In our article on ELO matchmaking, we ran a very similar experiment with the same type of data, but instefad, we used a sample of 2,200 matches.
 We found that the player, that we assessed to be superior (i.e. the guy with the better FUTSCOPE grade) won considerably more often than he lost.
 Equally important, we found a clear link between the assessed skill gap and the chance of the superior player winning (the blue graph).

 Hence, if we were to apply xtoonator’s own logic to our much larger sample, we would conclude that handicapping doesn’t exist.

 xtoonator also noted the best completed division of his opponents.
 He only lost against players from lower divisions, which he uses to further support the claim that the game somehow helps lesser players.
 But can you actually make that conclusion based on this observation?

 Best completed division is essentially a highly inaccurate way of assessing the skill of a player than the methods we just discussed in the previous sections.
 The most predominant problem is that FIFA’s promotion / relegation mechanisms makes it extremely random what division you are in – unless you are a lot worse or a lot better than 80 % of the population.
 As explained here, players with roughly the same skills can end up multiple divisions apart.
 Hence, the assumption that a player four divisions below you shouldn’t be able to beat you is plain and simply wrong.